MLRift

 An --target=amdgpu-native mode talks straight to /dev/kfd via the kernel's KFD ioctl interface, with a thin shim that reimplements the HIP module-load / launch-kernel / memcpy API surface.
 The shim now beats stock ROCm on synchronous-launch latency (102 µs vs 850 µs baseline) by allocating completion signals in COHERENT|UNCACHED GTT.

-Noesis — Evolutionary Engine
+Phaenora — Evolutionary Engine

 A bare-metal implementation of CMA-ES and multi-objective evolutionary algorithms, evolving brain topologies directly on the GPU.
-Noesis currently converges a 250 k-neuron working-memory network in roughly three and a half minutes of wall time — same compiler stack, no Python in the loop.
+Phaenora currently converges a 250 k-neuron working-memory network in roughly three and a half minutes of wall time — same compiler stack, no Python in the loop.

 The EML Universal Operator